TerryAlu/MininetManager/README.md

   * load project.
 If this flag is set, then mininet arguements and custom file will be loaded from the project.
 * --custom
   * path to the custom file.
 The custom file will be copied to the project.
+* --mntpath
+  * a json file specifies mount points for each host
+  * the default mount point is set to `/home`